 November 18, 2016.
 Talk by Thomas Haigh and book signing, 12:00 to 1:30.
 “CHM Live” lecture series, Computer History Museum, Mountain View, California.
 Video here.

 February 23, 2017.
 “Working on ENIAC: Memory, Labor and Gender in the Early Digital.”
-Talk by Thomas Haigh, with book signing.
+Talk by Thomas Haigh.
 De Paul University, Chicago.
-Details TBA.
+Loop Campus, 14 E. Jackson, CDM Theatre, Daley Building, Room LL105.
+Details online.

 Pre Launch Talks